crate/cloud-reference/docs/overview.rst

 Now you can do three different things:

 - Change the plan of your cluster
-- Increase node's storage
+- Increase storage on each node
 - Icrease/decrease the number of nodes

-You can do only one of those operations each time, i.e. you can't change plane and scale the number of nodes at the same time.
+You can do only one of those operations at a time, i.e. you can't change plans and scale the number of nodes at the same time.

 The difference in price of the cluster can be seen on the bottom right, when